EnderPico/TabelaPeriodica/README.md

 A FastAPI backend for a high school IT class project featuring an interactive periodic table with flip cards, element information, and future chat/AI integration.

-**Day 3.9 Update**: Now includes full CRUD operations for element management with Pydantic validation and comprehensive error handling.
+**Day 3.5 Update**: Now includes JWT-based authentication with role-based access control.
+Admin users can perform CRUD operations, while students can only read element data.

 ## 🚀 Quick Start